CodeOnRye/codeonrye.github.io/content/posts/revisiting-rss/index.md

 With these lessons in mind, I’m considering a few options for the future:

-### Revive TTRSS
+### Revive TT-RSS
-Setting up TTRSS again could meet most of my needs, especially its scoring system.
-However, the interface feels outdated compared to other tools.
-I might explore integrating its curated feed with another app.
+Setting up TT-RSS again could meet most of my needs, especially its scoring system.
+However, the interface feels outdated compared to other tool, and the extra work to maintain it is not appealing.

 ### Embrace the New Reeder
 The developer of Reeder recently launched a new version with a timeline-based approach.
 This aligns with my goal of treating articles as transient, rather than something to hoard.

-### Refine the Readwise-Reeder Workflow
+### Refine the ReadWise Reader Workflow
-By dividing content between Readwise (for in-depth articles) and Reeder (for casual browsing), I could create a more focused system.
+By dividing content between Readwise (for in-depth articles and "important" sources) and Reeder (for casual browsing), I could create a more focused system.
 However, this split approach risks neglecting one platform over the other.

 ## Moving Forward

 For now, I’m giving [Reeder.app](https://reederapp.com) an honest effort.
-Its integration with services like BlueSky and Mastodon adds a layer of flexibility I find intriguing.
+Its integration with services like BlueSky and Mastodon adds a layer of connectivity I find interesting, as well as with YouTube.

 Will this approach work?
 Perhaps.
 Things are always changing, but for now, it feels like an engaging way to stay informed, educated, and entertained.